 Chateau Haut Koenigsbourg

-One of the most scenic places to visit around Strasbourg is Chateau Haut Keonigsbourg.
-Koenigsbourg chateau dated back to the middle ages and was built by the Hapsburg dynasty.
 The current version was built by the German Kaiser in the late 18th century when the land belonged to Germany.
-Today the Chateau stands proud overlooking both France and Germany.
+Today the Château stands proud overlooking both France and Germany.
 Self-guided tours of the staterooms and armoury are available.

 Strasbourg to Haut Koenigsbourg is 62 Kilometres